kevva/decompress-targz/README.md

 Type: `Number`
 Default: `0`

-Equivalent to `--w-components` for tar.
+Equivalent to `--strip-components` for tar.

 ## License